jofas/blog/content/001-cargo-publish-action.md

 [^2]: Actually rather little effort is needed.

-[^3]: This tutorial omits the support for pre-release labels and metadata, focusing solely on the version numbers.
+[^3]: This tutorial omits the support for pre-release labels and metadata, focusing solely on the version number.
   You can find regular expressions for matching SemVer versions correctly [here](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string), in case you have the need to extend the workflow trigger to contain such.
   GitHub's [glob patterns](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet)
   are not very powerful compared to regular expressions.
-  Therefore it's quite hard (if not impossible) to write a universal filter in them that'd match all possible SemVer versions, while not matching a string that is not a valid SemVer version.
+  Therefore it's quite hard (if not impossible) to write a universal filter that'd match all possible SemVer versions, while not matching a string that is not a valid SemVer version.
   I leave it up to you to write a glob pattern that fits your use of SemVer metadata.